 These instruments are very solid and can withstand years of a child banging away at the keys.
 They also won’t require any setup or tuning which is perfect for this age group.

 Best Piano for Kids 5 to 7 Years Old

 At this age range, your child is ready to take on music lessons and really develop an understanding of playing the keyboard.
 They don’t need to be overwhelmed though, so sticking with a smaller keyboard like this Casio SA-76 with 44 keys is a smart move.
 This keyboard has 100 different tones, 50 rhythms, and 10 songs to help keep your child interested and having fun.

 This keyboard is very portable and includes a headphone output in case you would like them to play without disturbing others.

-Best Piano Keyboard for Kids 12 and Older
+Best Piano Keyboard for Kids 8 to 13

-Finally, once your kid starts to hit the teenage years they’re ready for a more serious instrument.
+Finally, once your kid starts to hit this age group they’re ready for a more serious instrument.
 We recommend this Yamaha EZ-220 keyboard bundle which has everything they need to continue to learn and grow as a pianist.

 The 61 keys are touch-sensitive and can light-up to teach your kid to play with 100 built-in songs.
 It also has a USB output mode to connect to a PC to use with learning software of your choice.
 This Yamaha bundle comes with a stand, power cable, and headphones for silent practice.